Strata-Tech/Strata-Tech/README.md

-### Hi , I'm Vincent  👋 from 🇸🇬
+### Hi , I'm Vincent  👋

-## I'm a passionate Data Science , A.I. enthusiast living in Singapore 🇸🇬.
-This is the place where I open source stuff and break things.
+## I'm a passionate Data Science , A.I. enthusiast based in Singapore 🇸🇬.
+This is the place where I open source stuff and make things happen.
 I am currently working on something cool!

 - 🌱 I’m currently learning and relearning everything 🤖
 - 👯 I’m looking to solve various business problems.